danielkoenig1/2021-ws_do_dk/coursework.md

 ---

+<<<<<<< Updated upstream
 ##Content

  1. What is organizational culture?
- 2. Importance of culture
- 3. How to generate a culture?
+ 2. How is culture created? -> How to generate a culture
+ 3. Importance of culture
+ 4. what are the types?
+    freedom and responsibility -> Netflix, Marketing Agency rules and process -> hospitals
- 4. Examples for organizational culture
+ 5. Examples for organizational culture (How to connect culture to a company)
     a.
 Google
     b.
 Netflix
     c.
 Zappos
     d.
 Twitter

+-Focus on the learning content
+-Interactively ask questions about ex. creativity vs. structure, error culture and no error culture.
 ---

 **type new content here and below**